yousseeff322/Radar-System/README.md

 - **FOTA Updates**: Implement Firmware Over-The-Air (FOTA) updates to easily upgrade the system.
 - **Multiple Sensor Support**: Extend the system to support multiple ultrasonic sensors for wider area coverage.

-## License

-This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to contribute, modify, and enhance!